jpgelmi/Cracking-the-coding-interview/README.md

 # Cracking-the-coding-interview
 Recopilation of the challenges that offer the book "cracking the coding interview".
-Here you will find my answers to the problems the book offer
+Here you will find my answers to the problems the book offer.

 ## Usage